Greece Crewed Yacht Charter

 Day 10: Nidri – Kalamos – Kastos (17 nautical miles)

-Kastos: is an island that lies southeast of Lefkada.
-The unique small coastal settlement is in the middle of the east side of the island in a well protected bay with a sandy beach.
-Kastos offers a wide variety of watersports, fishing, swimming, long walks between its stone houses, oil groves, old oil presses and a windmill standing over the village, the only one in Lefkada’s prefecture whose mechanism is still preserved.
+Kastos: Southeast of Lefkada is the island of Kastos.
+The distinctive little coastal community is situated in the center of the island’s east side in a cove that is well protected and has a sandy beach.
+A wide range of water sports are available in Kastos, including fishing, swimming, lengthy walks amid its stone cottages, oil orchards, vintage oil presses, and a windmill that towers over the community and is the only one in the prefecture of Lefkada whose mechanism is still in working order.

 Day 11: Kastos – Fiskardo (18 nautical miles)